dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ---
 title: Add .NET Aspire to an existing .NET app
-description: Learn how to add .NET Aspire integrations, orchestration, and tooling to a microservices app that already exists. ms.date: 06/03/2024 ms.topic: how-to
+description: Learn how to add .NET Aspire integrations, orchestration, and tooling to a microservices app that already exists. ms.date: 11/06/2024 ms.topic: how-to
 zone_pivot_groups: dev-environment
 ---

 # Tutorial: Add .NET Aspire to an existing .NET app

-If you have already created a microservices .NET web app, you can add .NET Aspire to it and get all the included features and benefits.
-In this article, you'll add .NET Aspire orchestration to a simple, pre-existing .NET 8 project.
-You'll learn how to:
+If you have existing microservices and .NET web app, you can add .NET Aspire to it and get all the included features and benefits.
+In this article, you add .NET Aspire orchestration to a simple, preexisting .NET 9 project.
+You learn how to:

 > [!div class="checklist"]
 >